songminyue/hello-world/README.md

     auth_uri=http://192.168.4.169:9696
     is_send_afc=True
 ```
-> Add plugin configuration in /etc/neutron/neutron.conf
+2. Add plugin configuration in /etc/neutron/neutron.conf on controller
 ```
 service_plugins=afc_l3
 ```

-2. In order to make supported_provider_types on the dashboard visible, it is necessary to add“aster_vxlan”, “aster_ext_net” in /usr/share/openstack-dashboard/openstack_dashboard/local/local_settings.py on the node where horizon is deployed
+3. In order to make supported_provider_types on the dashboard visible, it is necessary to add“aster_vxlan”, “aster_ext_net” in /usr/share/openstack-dashboard/openstack_dashboard/local/local_settings.py on the controller node where horizon is deployed
 ```
 OPENSTACK_NEUTRON_NETWORK = {
   …… ……